No Books Required: 4 Modern Ways to Practice Reading in French

 If you’re looking to get into comic books and graphic novels, then there are resources aplenty.
 For online comic strips, try Ouicestca.
 You can choose your level of French (beginner, intermediate or advanced), and see what you stumble upon!

 For beginners with slightly shaky French, try Le Petit Quotidien‘s BD du jour (comic book of the day).
 The target age on these are 6-10, so the French isn’t too complicated, but you’ll still get the fun of comic strips.
-For the grown-up version of this site (a shout out to the advanced learners), Le Quotidien has a BD du jour section as well, which often includes political cartoons!

 For a large array of online comics for free, check out Delitoon.com, and get lost in comic after comic after comic until you basically come out fluent on the other end.